Public Policy Major Portal

 CAS students are required to fulfill the CAS College Core Curriculum as well as their major requirements.
 Quantitative Analysis for Public Policy (UPADM-GP 111) satisfies the Quantitative Reasoning requirement for undergraduate majors in Public Policy.

-To graduate with honors in the major, a student must maintain at least a 3.65 average in the 11 courses required for the major, earn at least a 3.65 overall GPA in the College of Arts and Science, and write a senior honors thesis in their final year.
-Eligible students can apply at the end of their junior year using the Honors Application Form (will post in Spring 2019).
-Following approval, a student will enroll in the Honors section [PUBPL-UA 801] (this course does not count toward the 11 courses required for the major) in the fall semester and then the Senior Seminar [PUBPL-UA 800] the spring semester.
+To graduate with departmental honors in the major, a student must maintain at least a 3.65 average in the 11 courses required for the major, earn at least a 3.65 overall GPA in the College of Arts and Science, and write a senior honors thesis in their final year.
+Students who wish to pursue departmental honors must take PUBPL-UA 800 Senior Seminar and apply to the honors program in the fall of their final year.
+Following approval, a student will enroll in PUBPL-UA 801 Honors Seminar (this course does not count toward the 11 courses required for the major) in their final spring semester.
 To be awarded honors, a student must complete this two-course sequence and produce a quality senior project.

 Students can petition for a course to count as a requirement for the major using the Course Petition Form.
-Students are expected to provide a syllabus for the course as well as a short memo explaining the course’s relevancy to the major.
+Students are expected to provide a syllabus for the course with a reading list as well as a short memo explaining the course’s relevancy to the major.

 Transfer students can petition transfer courses to count using the same process as long as the credits have been accepted by the university to count toward the student’s undergraduate degree.

 The Public Policy major is supported by the Public Policy Student Board which is comprised of current students chosen via an annual application.

 Public Policy Student Board 2022-2023: